vjoki/buildkernel-dracut/README.md

-# buildkernel
+# buildkernel-dracut

 A tool to build a secure-boot EFI stub kernel, and save it to the EFI system partition.
+(Uses dracut instead of genkernel-next)

+This fork is from the original buildkernel from sakaki.

+### Below is from the original README.md

 > 31 Oct 2020: sadly, due to legal obligations arising from a recent change in my 'real world' job, I must announce I am **standing down as maintainer of this project with immediate effect**.
 For the meantime, I will leave the repo up (for historical interest, and it may be of use to others); however, I plan no further updates, nor will I be accepting / actioning further pull requests or bug reports from this point.
 Email requests for support will also have to be politely declined, so, **please treat this as an effective EOL notice**.<br><br>For further details, please see my post [here](https://forums.gentoo.org/viewtopic-p-8522963.html#8522963).<br><br>With sincere apologies, sakaki ><

 ## Description

 **buildkernel** is a script that builds a Gentoo Linux EFI stub kernel which is suitable for booting from a USB key using UEFI (no additional bootloader required).
 It makes use of the initramfs creation tools (and early userspace **init**(8) script) provided by **genkernel**(8).

 Specifically, the assumed use-case for buildkernel is where you are creating a kernel for use in a dual-factor-authenticated LVM-over-LUKS system, booting from an external USB key, with secure boot enabled (using UEFI), where you may (optionally) wish to use the **plymouth**(8) splash manager, and where the target (final) init system is **systemd**(1).